Cenex69/redstone/README.md

 # Redstone

-## A project that is meant to implement minecraft redstone in python.
+## A python library that is meant to implement redstone into python
 > This project is currently under development, please be patient until the first release arrives.